ayl48/FastRobots/source/Lab5.md

 ![](images/Lab5/interpolation_eq.jpg)
 ![](images/Lab5/interpolate_code.jpeg)

-The graph for the raw data and the extrapolated data are shown.
+The graph for the raw data and the extrapolated data is shown.
 ![](images/Lab5/interpolate_graph.jpeg)

 ### Wind-Up Protection for Integrator